FlavScents AInsights Entry: Vanillyl Butyl Ether (CAS: 82654-98-6)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: Data not found for specific ADI or MSDI values; usage should be guided by general safety assessments and industry practices.
+- Oral Exposure: No specific ADI or MSDI values are established; usage in flavors is guided by general safety assessments.

-- Inhalation Exposure: Low volatility reduces inhalation risk; occupational exposure should follow standard safety protocols.
+- Inhalation Exposure: Low volatility reduces inhalation risks; occupational exposure limits are not specifically established.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature